Oakton offers both credit and noncredit English as a Second Language courses.

 Credit

-The credit English as a Second Language program provides non-native speakers of English with language and academic skills necessary to succeed in college and/or the workplace.
-Credit ESL courses include high-beginning to advanced level reading, writing, grammar, pronunciation, and speaking/listening.
-Mandatory college placement tests in reading and writing will determine the appropriate course level.
+The credit English as a Second Language (ESL) program provides non-native speakers of English with language and academic skills necessary to succeed in college and/or the workplace.
+Credit ESL courses include high-beginning to advanced-level reading, writing, grammar, pronunciation, and speaking/listening.
+Mandatory college placement tests in reading and writing determine the student's appropriate course level.

-A student who does not place into the credit program on these placement tests can enroll in noncredit ESL classes offered through the Alliance for Lifelong Learning (ALL).
-For information about credit ESL courses, contact Jessica Pinedo, ESL Program coordinator, at 847.376.7196, jpinedo@oakton.edu
+A student who does not place into the credit program may enroll in noncredit ESL classes offered through the Alliance for Lifelong Learning (ALL).
+For information about credit ESL courses, contact Jessica Pinedo, ESL program coordinator, at 847.376.7196 or jpinedo@oakton.edu

 Noncredit

-The Alliance for Lifelong Learning (ALL) offers beginning to advanced classes in English as a Second Language and citizenship education during the day and in the evening at several locations within the district.
-Testing for placement in noncredit ESL courses is provided during special ESL registration periods.
-Since the noncredit ESL program is funded by the Illinois Community College Board, classes are tuition free.
-Specialized ESL courses are offered on a low-cost tuition basis.
-For complete information about noncredit ESL courses, call the ESL Program manager, 847.635.1426.
+The Alliance for Lifelong Learning (ALL) offers beginning to advanced classes in English as a Second Language as well as U.S. citizenship education during the day and evening at several locations within the district.
+Testing for placement in noncredit ESL courses is provided during specific ESL registration periods.
+Because the noncredit ESL program is funded by the Illinois Community College Board, classes are tuition-free to the student.
+In addition, specialized ESL courses are offered on a low-cost tuition basis.
+For complete information about noncredit ESL courses, call the Adult Education office at 847.635.1426.